UniExeterRSE/.github/profile/README.md

 RSEs work with researchers from all disciplines to gain an understanding of the problems they face, and then develop, maintain and extend software to provide the answers.

-# How can I engage with the RSE team?
+## How can I engage with the RSE team?

 We are working to build a network of RSEs and aligned research computing roles across the institution and would love to hear from staff performing similar roles at Exeter.
 We are also happy to offer free advice on your software programme challenges.
-Please get in touch via [email](mailto:rse-group@exeter.ac.uk) or [Slack](https://idsai-rf-rse.slack.com/join/signup#/domain-signup) (Please note only exeter.ac.uk email addresses have been approved to join).
+Please get in touch via [email](mailto:rse-group@exeter.ac.uk) or [Slack](https://idsai-rf-rse.slack.com/join/signup#/domain-signup) (please note only exeter.ac.uk email addresses have been approved to join).

 <!--
 **Here are some ideas to get you started:**

 🙋‍♀️ A short introduction - what is your organization all about?